ScottFeichter/node-essentials-scott/lessons/lesson2-events-http.md

 1. A route handler always gets the req and res objects.
 The req object contains information from the request, perhaps with additional attributes added by middleware functions.
 The res object has methods including res.send() and res.json() that enable the route handler to respond to the request.

-2. A route hander must either respond to the request with res.send() or res.json(), or call the error handler with next(error), or throw the error.
+2. A route handler must either respond to the request with res.send() or res.json(), or call the error handler with next(error), or throw the error.

 3. A middleware function may or may not respond to the request.
 Instead it may call next() to pass control to the next handler or middleware function in the chain.
 It must either respond to the request or call next, or perhaps throw an error.